reactioncommerce/reaction/docs/features.md

 	* Stripe
 	* Salesforce
 	* and more...
-* Administrator role /package based invitation access
+* Administrator role/package based invitation access

 ## Cart and Checkout
 * One page checkout